asaidimu/vite-autoload/README.md

 -   🌐 **PWA Manifest Generation**: Integrates with Vite's build pipeline to generate a `manifest.webmanifest` file, enabling your application to function as a Progressive Web App (PWA) with configurable icons, display modes, and more.
 -   📄 **Type Definition Generation**: Automatically generates TypeScript declaration files (`.d.ts`) for your generated modules.
 This ensures strong type safety and improves developer experience when consuming the virtual modules.
 -   🔑 **Metadata Extraction**: A powerful feature that allows extracting structured metadata directly from your source files (e.g., page titles, authentication requirements) using TypeScript AST analysis and validation against Zod schemas.
 This metadata can then be included in the generated virtual modules.
 -   🛠️ **Highly Configurable**: Offers extensive options for defining file matching rules, transforming discovered file data, customizing output formats, and fine-tuning build-time and development-time behaviors.
+The plugin introduces a unified `components` model for defining module groups, replacing previous `routes` and `modules` root properties.

 ---